bjames/cyb3r.sh/src/articles/2025-05-29-ode_to_simplicity.md

 - Static HTML
 - Wordpress
 - Ghost
-- Custom Site built on Flask + Flask-Flatpages
+- Custom site built on Flask + Flask-Flatpages
 - Jekyll

 Of these, my favorite solution has been Flask-Flatpages.
 It allowed me to write my blog posts in markdown, but then rendered them as HTML at server start time.
 This resulted in a mostly nice workflow.
 Write Markdown -> Use pandoc to generate a preview -> Push to the webserver.
 It wasn't quite perfect since pandoc and Flask-Flatpages generated slightly different HTML, but overall this worked really well.
 Especially for writing.
 The use of Flask made it easy to write little web apps.
 At the time, I wanted an easy way to get an external view of **things** on the internet.
 That way if something was broken at my day job, I could use my website to see if it was broken externally as well.
 I rarely used these tools, but they were fun to build.
 In practice I found if I need to do something like this, It was much more flexible to just use my phone or personal laptop and either my carrier network or my home network via VPN.